 “A true test of Sandbelt golf”

 At Brighton Golf Course you will find a true test of Sandbelt golf, with a short and tricky front nine leading to a longer more challenging inward nine.
-It will test every level of golfer through its narrow fairways and small well bunkered greens.
-With great drainage you will enjoy fantastic fairways all year round with a large amount of Native trees and bird-life to add to the experience.
+It will test every level of golfer through its narrow fairways and small well-bunkered greens.
+With great drainage, you will enjoy fantastic fairways all year round with a large number of Native trees and bird-life to add to the experience.

 For Bookings please contact the pro shop on 03 9592 1388